vuejs/docs/src/guide/component-provide-inject.md

 })
 ```

-In this, any change to `todos.length` will be reflected correctly in the components, where `foo` is injected.
+In this, any change to `todos.length` will be reflected correctly in the components, where `todoLength` is injected.
 Read more about `reactive` provide/inject in the [Composition API section](TODO)